Skip to main content

 Forwarding calendar invites to an Exchange room

 Invites from people outside your organization are not supported.
 This is because most organizations have Exchange rules in place which restrict anyone outside the organization from booking an Exchange room.
-Forwarded invites are only supported when the original event organizer is an internal user (and Condeco has permissions to access their calendar).
+Forwarded invites are only supported when the original event organizer is an internal user (and Eptura Engage has permissions to access their calendar).

 To reject all invites to Exchange room calendars from external email addresses, set the following command: